20 Microwave Tricks Every Cook Needs to Know

 Nuts are toasted more evenly in the microwave than the oven or skillet.
 Spread your favorite nuts in a single layer on a plate, then microwave in one-minute intervals, mixing them each minute.

 Use your microwave to conveniently steam all types of vegetables—broccoli, carrots, asparagus, green beans and even artichoke.
 You only need some water in a microwave-safe bowl and a microwave-safe plate to cover it all.
 Delish!
 Perfectly steamed vegetables.
+Also check out how to clean a microwave in under ten minutes with everyday household items.

 Cook Crispy Bacon